nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 compared to primary school schools, yet do not have a standardised platform for communication unlike teachers in tertiary schools.

-_Teaching Assistant_ mainly uses a Command Line Interface (CLI).
-This means that a user can use the application by typing into a Command Box.
-For users who type fast, they can use this application more efficiently than other applications that heavily use Graphical User Interface (GUI), where a user uses the application by interacting with graphical features such as buttons.
+_Teaching Assistant_ mainly uses a Command Line Interface ([CLI](#terminology)).
+For users who type fast, they can use this application more efficiently than other applications that heavily use Graphical User Interface ([GUI](#terminology)).

 If you are interested, jump to [Quick Start](#quick-start) to learn how to learn how to start using _Teaching Assistant_.

-An image of our GUI is shown below!
+An image of our UI is shown below!

 ![Ui](images/Ui.png)